temcocontrols/woo-variations-table/readme.txt

 == Changelog ==

+= 2.0.7 =
+* Enable quantity column by default
+* Some code improvements

 = 2.0.6 =
 * Fix js error showing up in console when the product is not variable